-Some Carrington College programs require students to undergo a preadmission drug screen urinalysis.
-Candidates who fail the preadmission drug screening are ineligible for admission, but they may reapply after three months.
-Candidates whose test comes back positive for prescription medications may present to the screening agency a copy of the prescription to ensure that findings are consistent with the prescribed dosage.
+Candidates who fail the preadmission drug screening, as noted in the program requirements, are ineligible for admission, but they may reapply after three months.
+Candidates taking prescription medications are required to present to the screening agency a copy of the prescription prior to the drug screen, to ensure that findings are consistent with the prescription and prescribed dosage.
 In such cases, applicants may pursue admission.
+In addition, students may be required to submit to drug screening based either on reasonable suspicion that the student is in violation of the Code of Conduct.